“All work and no play makes Jack a dull boy.”

 Enhances overall personality

 Co-curricular activities in school help to enhance the overall personality of the students.
 These prepare them to take challenges heads up and also enable them to think critically.
-Moreover, experiences and skills acquired through these co-curricular activities make students proactive and prepared for their future endeavours.
+Moreover, experiences and skills acquired through these co-curricular activities make students proactive and prepared for their future endeavors.
 Therefore, the importance of co-curricular activities cannot be denied in overall personality development.

 Strengthen Self Confidence